-Condensate pots often show up in steam applications with differential pressure (DP) or multivariable transmitters.
+Condensate pots often show up in steam flow measurement applications with differential pressure (DP) or multivariable transmitters.
 However, today we have other technologies to eliminate this type of installation.
 Vortex steam flow meters can work, although they are limited by the size of the pipe, and Annubars or orifice plates can handle even high temperatures.
-If you would like to know more, we have a guide to steam flow meters.

 Condensate pots for steam flow measurement